superboss74/nomsterio/README.md

 I used the figaro gem to store/hide my testing API KEY in config/application.yml which has been set to be ignored by GH.

 the config/application.yml file would need to contain a line with your actual API, example:

+### Heroku and CarrierWave Notice

+If you deploy this project in Heroku you will need to follow [the instructions in this FAQ](http://blog.thefirehoseproject.com/posts/switching-carrierwave-to-use-s3-with-heroku-and-localhost/).

+For AWS S3, make sure that you have enabled public access to your S3 buckets.

 ```
 GEOCODER_API_KEY: "YOUR_API_KEY_HERE"